Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Abstract

 \section{Abstract}

-Testing with simulation environments help to identify critical failing scenarios emerging autonomous systems such as self-driving cars (SDCs) and are safer than in-field operational tests.
+Testing with simulation environments helps to identify critical failing scenarios for self-driving cars (SDCs).
+Simulation-based tests are safer than in-field operational tests and allow detecting software defects before deployment.
 However, these tests are very expensive and are too many to be run frequently within limited time constraints.

 In this paper, we investigate test case prioritization techniques to increase the ability to detect SDC regression faults with virtual tests earlier.